 There were two things we did really badly.
 One was we were terrible at telling a narrative of what our company was.
 And the second thing was we ran the entire process linearly instead of in parallel.
 So it was basically going to one person and asking for money.
 They’d say no, and then we’d move on to the next person.
 So the second time, for our Series B, which was the $3.9 million, we ended up talking to like everyone, and we ended up having to go back to our existing investors who gave us another $3 million.

 [Waseem] With the first company, again, we really did bootstrap it.
 We just felt like we should really be raising money because that’s what real companies do, and we want to be a real company.
 We felt like we need to be talking with investors which is actually not a good strategy.

-We spent a lot of time talking to this one firm.
-And they had the coolest meetings, and we spent a lot of time talking to them, but we didn’t really know how much we wanted or what terms we wanted, and so that was frustrating because it was a lot of wasted time.
+So we spent a lot of time talking to this one firm.
+And they had the coolest meetings, and we spent a lot of time talking to them.
+But we didn’t really know how much we wanted or what terms.
+So that was frustrating because it was a lot of wasted time.

 I think the experience that was more emotionally difficult for me was actually with the second company.
 Because of the success with the seed round, we thought that we’re going to have no trouble raising a Series A. Hence we went and we had a pretty aggressive ask, and no one was biting.
 One firm came back and told us, we like you, but we want to see more traction before we scale the money.

 [Waseem] At every fundraiser, you’re raising money to get to another milestone.
 And the milestone is either, being profitable or the ability to raise even more money.
 So I think the way to do that is to back solve from, what is it going to take to successfully raise an A?
 What’s required from a metrics perspective?
 What is required from a traction perspective?
 What does that imply about how I’m gonna grow the team?
 Being thoughtful about the right amount of money does matter.